 Best Virtual Team Building Activities to Keep Your Colleagues Engaged While Working at Home

-With no end to this quarantine in sight, we wanted to share a few of our favourite pick-me-ups so you can give ‘em a try with your teams!
+With no end to this quarantine in sight, we wanted to share a few of our favourite pick-me-ups and virtual team building activities that you can give a try with your teams!

 Looking for a completely customized and unique virtual gaming experience you can’t get anywhere else?
-Check out Moniker’s very own Virtual Team Building selection.
+Check out Moniker’s very own Virtual Team Building activity selection.
 Working together with our industry partners, we have produced a series of custom-built games that can be played entirely on Zoom.
-From a virtual murder mystery that will have players scratching their heads trying to figure out whodunit, to a quirky spin-off of ABC’s hit television show, Shark Tank, we’ve got a wide variety of exciting team-building exercises to keep your company culture strong - even from afar.
+From a virtual murder mystery that will have players scratching their heads trying to figure out whodunit, to a quirky spin-off of ABC’s hit television show, Shark Tank, we’ve got a wide variety of exciting virtual team building exercises to keep your company culture strong - even from afar.
+Check out more Zoom team building ideas.

 HOSTED PLATFORM OPTIONS